Congratulations to our 2016 Winner: Eurig Jenkins, Pentrefelin Farm near Lampeter, Ceredigion (dairy).

 Winners of local silage competitions are eligible to enter.
 If you reach the final three of the competition you will not be allowed to enter the competition in the following year.

-Local Societies to notify its winner to Regional Council Member
+and notified to Regional Council Member

 Friday 2nd June